 Hybrid energy systems (HESs) are expanding due to environmental concerns of climate change, air pollution, and depleting fossil fuels.
 Moreover, HESs can be cost effective in comparison with conventional power plants.
 The current trend of research and development are focused in hybrid renewable energy systems (HRES) that allowing hybridization and optimization of the electrical generation.

 The earth intercepts lots of solar power, 173 trillion terawatts to be specific.
 That’s literally ten thousand more power than the entire world population utilizes.
 This validates the fact that the sun is the most plentiful source of energy on the entire globe and that it could one day be the most reliant source of energy.
+Combination solar wind power is an alternative approach to producing clean, non-polluting energy from two of the most abundant renewable energy sources.
 This system uses a hybrid solar panel and wind turbine generator to create electricity which is then stored in batteries.
-Marine energy – also referred to as ocean energy, ocean power and marine hydrokinetic energy (MHK) – encompasses various means through which energy can be harnessed from our oceans.
-There are various types of marine energy, including wave, tidal stream, tidal range and offshore wind, as well as ocean thermal, ocean current, run-of-river and salinity.

 Fossil fuels dominate the power sector and will continue to do so in the foreseeable future.
 Strong growth in non-OECD (Organization for Economic Co-operation and Development) countries exceeds the reductions in OECD countries, thereby extending a lifeline of fossil fuels.
 However, their share of the energy generation market is expected to decline from 68 per cent in 2011 to 57 per cent in 2035.